knowledgepixels/nanopub-space/index.md

 - [Nanopub Monitor](https://monitor.knowledgepixels.com/) shows the services in the current nanopublication ecosystem network

 This project will make this ecosystem **scalable, trust-aware, and resilient**.
+In addition, we focus on the social aspects of knowledge, and connect to existing projects in this area, such as [Sensemaking Networks](https://paragraph.xyz/@sense-nets/2-project-plan).

 ## Software